flashlightministries/oilforlight/_posts/2017-10-10-abortion-robots.md

 Singer says her company is also in negotiations with a very large retailer to provide in-store solutions.
 "It makes sense to locate our services in the communities where family planning is lacking and cost savings matter most, and this retailer already has a physical presence and reputation for convenience among these people groups."

 The scientific community seems to support this technology trend.
-When asked about robot gynecologists performing surgery, Neil deGrasse Tyson confidently declared, "Go for it."
+When asked about robot gynecologists performing surgery, celebrity astrophysicist Neil deGrasse Tyson confidently declared, "Go for it."

 But support for abortion robots is far from unanimous.